entuland/wesh/README.md

 # RGB colors

-One of the latest additions to this mod has been allowing the capture of nodes using RGB colors specified in the [/default/colors.txt](/default/colors.txt) file (duped to `/custom.colors.txt` for customization) - this file has been taken from [Minetest Mapper](https://github.com/minetest/minetestmapper/blob/master/colors.txt).
+One of the latest additions to this mod has been allowing the capture of nodes using RGB colors specified in the [/default/colors.txt](/default/colors.txt) file (duped to `[luanti root]/mod_data/wesh/custom.colors.txt` for customization) - this file has been taken from [Minetest Mapper](https://github.com/minetest/minetestmapper/blob/master/colors.txt).

 (discussion about this new RGB feature [here](https://github.com/entuland/wesh/issues/6))